Albert J. Winkler

-Albert Julius Winkler (4 March 1894, in The Grove, Texas – 29 August 1989, in Woodland, California) was an American professor of viticulture and one of its leading authorities.
+Albert Julius Winkler (4 March 1894 – 29 August 1989) was an American professor of viticulture and one of its leading authorities.
 His name is famous for the Winkler index, developed with Maynard Amerine.

 Biography

-Winkler grew up on a farm in Texas.
+Winkler was born and grew up on a farm in The Grove, Texas.
 He was the youngest child among 8 boys and 2 girls.
 Both of his parents were born in Germany, but they were married in the United States.
 His family made a 50-gallon barrel of wine each year.
 He graduated in 1918 with a bachelor's degree in plant physiology from the University of Texas and then served briefly in the U.S. Army as a lieutenant.
 He graduated in 1918 with an M.A. from the University of Missouri and in 1921 with a Ph.D. in pomology and plant physiology from the University of California, Berkeley.

 In 1921 Winkler joined the faculty of the University of California, Davis (UC Davis) as an associate in viticulture at the University of California Agricultural Experiment Station at the University Farm, Davis.
 He became a full professor of viticulture in 1937 and chaired the department of viticulture and enology from 1935 to 1957.
 He retired as professor emeritus in 1963.
 He oversaw the development of the department at UC Davis into a leading center of research and education.
 His research and work with growers contributed considerably to the growth of California's wine and grape industry.